KULeuven-Diepenbeek/osc-course/content/ch7-scheduling/lab1_algorithms.md

 ## Let's compare !

-We have discussed a number of algorithms the scheduler can use to do it's job.
+We have discussed a number of algorithms the scheduler can use to do its job.
 Let's compare them.
 We assume the following tasks:

 * T1: arrives @ 0s, takes 10s, and has priority low
 * T2: arrives @ 1s, takes 2s, and has priority high